 Details: support towards travel and accommodation costs to undertake training in a new method or work with a dataset which is not available at QMUL, either within the UK or internationally.

 Shortlisted candidates will be invited for an interview to discuss the details of the training and demonstrate their motivation and suitability for the funding.
 The panel will then select up to three successful applicants to attend their selected training course.
-These in-person interviews will be held at the Charterhouse Square campus in London on a date to be confirmed (currently scheduled for Wed 18th February 2026).

 Proposals in which applicants are requesting top-up funding will be prioritised.